denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 Reddit](https://hbr.org/2015/07/how-reddit-the-business-lost-touch-with-reddit-the-culture)
 exposes the tension between community standards and the pragmatic needs of a business.
-Members of the popular press would do well to examine their usage of the word community in that context.
+Members of the popular press would do well to examine their usage of the word "community" in that context.
 Reddit users, like the users of other computing platforms, or consumers of soda and burgers are just that: users and consumers.
 Corporations would like to speak of their products as creating a community.
 But consumption alone cannot rise to community standards.
 Such